usablica/intro.js/README.md

  - `data-step`: Optionally define the number (priority) of step
  - `data-tooltipClass`: Optionally define a CSS class for tooltip
  - `data-position`: Optionally define the position of tooltip, `top`, `left`, `right` or `bottom`.
 Default is `bottom`
+ - `data-scroll-to-element`: Optionally define if auto scroll to highlighted element if it's outside of viewport, `true` or `false`

 ###Options: